roundware/roundware-server/README.md

 # ROUNDWARE INSTALLATION GUIDE
 ## Overview

 Roundware is a client-server system.
-The server runs using Apache HTTP Server and mod_wsgi on Ubuntu Linux 12.04 LTS Precise Pangolin and clients are available for iOS, Android and HTML5 browsers.
+The server runs using Apache HTTP Server and mod_wsgi on Ubuntu Linux 14.04 LTS Trusty Tahr and clients are available for iOS, Android and HTML5 browsers.
 This document outlines the steps required to setup a basic Roundware server that can be accessed through any of these clients.

 For more information about Roundware functionalities and projects that use the platform, please check out: [roundware.org](http://roundware.org "Roundware")